Rotterdam – Like Amsterdam but Cooler

 It Gets Even Better – Vessel 11 Beer

 Not only does Vessel 11 have a amazing water view, a Hot Tub and beef wellington they also brew their own beer.
 Yes, it really is that wonderful and perfect a place.
 Out of my personal concern for readers of the From Real People blog, over the course of 2 visits to Vessel 11 I have managed to try them all.
 Should you have a little less time they serve all 5 beers in a taster tray.
-My personal favourite is their Classic Red Ale a pint of which you can see in the Brew with a View picture taken while I was in the Hot Tug.
+My personal favourite is their Classic Red Ale a pint of which you can see in the Brew with a View picture taken while I was in the Rotterdam Hot Tub Boat.
 Their other beers include a lovely light Golden Blond, a Weizen, an IPA and a wondefully velvety Session Stout.
 All of them taste very different from each other and they make the great food on the ship taste even better.

 10 Other Great Things to do in Rotterdam

 On our first visit to Rotterdam we didn’t really get chance to do much other than eat at Vessel 11 and watch the football.
-After a great time on the Hot Tub Boat, we spent the rest of the weekend exploring Rotterdam some more and checking out it’s truly fascinating architecture.
+After a great time on the Rotterdam Hot Tub Boat, we spent the rest of the weekend exploring Rotterdam some more and checking out it’s truly fascinating architecture.
 The city is quite compact and it’s lovely to wander around on foot.
 Lying on the River Maas, waterways are a key part of both the city’s culture and heritage.
 Both on an off the water, Rotterdam is an exciting and vibrant city with loads to offer for a long weekend.

 #1 – Get Back in Your Box at the Cube Houses